hironico/mini-sql/README.md

 # Database support

 Virtually, Mini SQL can connect to any JDBC compliant database server.
-For your convenience, we included in the distribution three major vendors:
+For your convenience, we included in the distribution the following major vendors:
 - Oracle
 - TDS based : Sybase / IQ and MSSQL server
 - Postgres

-If you need to include a driver that is not in the provided distribution, clone this project and add the maven dependency for your driver in the root project pom.xml file.
-Then Build the project using maven so a binary distribution with the newly added driver will be produced.
+If you need to use a driver that is not in the provided distribution:

-On the contrary you may remove the database drivers you do not need in order to lighten the distribution jar.
+- Download the driver JAR file from the database vendor
+- Launch Mini-SQL and open configuration
+- In the Drivers tab browse for the driver file and load it into the classpath
+- When opening again mini sql, configured additional drivers are automatically added to classpath.
+- If changing the driver file's location, don't forget to update the configuration.

+## Change the packaging
+To add or remove drivers embedded in the distribution uber jar, then update the pom.xml and rebuild.

 # Development